Geometry functions

 Function bundle: Geometry

 Returns the geodetic buffer at a specified distance around the input geometry.
-This is a geodesic measurement, which calculates distances on an ellipsoid.
+This is a geodetic measurement, which calculates distances on an ellipsoid.
 Support is limited to geometries with a Web Mercator (wkid 3857) or a WGS 84 (wkid 4326) spatial reference.

 Feature geometries in the visualization and labeling profiles are generalized according to the view's scale resolution to improve drawing performance.
 Therefore, using a feature's geometry (i.e. $feature) as input to any geometry function in these contexts will return different results at each scale level.
 Other profiles, such as popup, provide the full resolution geometry.